Introduction

 At low doses, Kratom acts as a stimulant; at high doses, it mimics opioids with sedative and pain-relieving effects.

-The Many Names of Kratom and 7-OH
+The Many Names of Kratom, 7-Hydroxy, 7-OH

 Kratom and its potent alkaloid, 7-hydroxymitragynine (7-OH), go by many different names depending on culture, preparation, or even marketing.
 Recognizing these terms is important because patients may not realize they are taking the same addictive substance under a different label.